bgamari/ghc-wiki-import/replacing-gmp-notes.md

 >
 >
 > The custom-memory configuration of GMP uses GMP's [
 > Custom Allocation](http://swox.com/gmp/manual/Custom-Allocation.html#Custom-Allocation) routines.
-Alternative libraries may not have this facility builtin.
+Alternative libraries may not have this facility built in.
 >
 >